vancoder1/AsukaAI/README.md

 - **Customizability**: Create and integrate your own models according to your needs.
 - **Modular Design**: Each component (STT, text generation, TTS) can be independently configured and customized.
 - **User-friendly**: Easy to set up and use with straightforward installation and configuration.
+- **Real-time processing**: Speech-to-text and text-to-speech are performed in real-time, enabling almost seamless interaction with AI.

 ## 🖥️ System Requirements